Alert icon Keyboard navigation enabled.

 5. Deploy Effective Application Control Policies

-Application control policies can restrict the use of Powershell to those who shouldn’t need access in their role, stopping any Powershell attack in its tracks.
+Application control policies can restrict the use of PowerShell to those who shouldn’t need access in their role, stopping any Powershell attack in its tracks.

 Where blocking is too restrictive, allow listing trusted applications with simple rules means authorized Powershell scripts can run while the unknown (user or malware introduced) are blocked (or at least challenged).